 The Boeing 777-300ER is Cathay Pacific’s flagship aircraft.
 Upon boarding, I walked through the stunning First Class cabin (6 seats) and an intimate Business Class “mini”-cabin (8 seats) before reaching my seat in the main Business Class cabin (45 seats).
 Behind that cabin is the Premium Economy Class (34 seats) and Economy Class cabin (182 seats).

 The herringbone 1-2-1 layout in Business Class means that all seats have direct aisle access and reasonable privacy.
 The seats to the side are angled toward the window (about 2 windows per seat).
-Seats in the middle are angled towards each other.
-This layout is great for privacy, so even if you’re traveling alone and end up in middle seats, you will hardly notice the person in the adjacent seat.
+Seats in the middle are angled toward each other.
+This layout is great for privacy, so even if you’re traveling alone and end up in the middle seats, you will hardly notice the person in the adjacent seat.

 The Best Business Class Seat on Cathay Pacific’s B777-300

 Cathay Pacific was a pioneer in the development of Business Class seats, and much thought has gone into the design of their seats.
 They are simply the most comfortable business class seats around at the moment, so much so that they merit a separate article.
 See our review on the best business class seats on Cathay Pacific’s B777-300ER.

 Amenity Kit Review In Business Class On Cathay Pacific’s B777-300

 This was a short flight (3 hours), so no amenity kit was provided.
 I did receive a pillow though.